Eliasbesra/LINKED-LIST-IMPLEMENTATION/README.md

 *MENTOR*: NEELA SANTHOSH KUMAR

-# Singly Linked List Implementation
+# Singly Linked List Implementation in C

 ## Introduction
 This program implements a singly linked list in the C programming language, providing essential operations such as insertion, deletion, and traversal.
 A linked list is a fundamental linear data structure where elements are stored in nodes, each containing a data field and a pointer to the next node.
 Unlike arrays, linked lists allow dynamic memory allocation, making them efficient for insertions and deletions without requiring contiguous memory.